 4.6 Is it possible to offer to provide, or to pay for, additional medical or technical services or equipment where this is contingent on the purchase of medicinal products?
 If so, what conditions would need to be observed?
 Are commercial arrangements whereby the purchase of a particular medicine is linked to provision of certain associated benefits (such as apparatus for administration or the provision of training on its use) as part of the purchase price ("package deals") acceptable?
+If so, what rules apply?

-No. Such an offer as well as such commercial arrangements would violate the provisions of the AMG and the Pharmig CoC if addressed to persons entitled to prescribe or supply medicinal products; furthermore, it could also violate the more general rules of the UWG and of the Cartel Act.
+Such an offer as well as such commercial arrangements would violate the provisions of the AMG and the Pharmig CoC if addressed to persons entitled to prescribe or supply medicinal products (but see the exception mentioned in question 4.5); furthermore, it could also violate the more general rules of the LWG and of the Cartel Act.